 - Set the

-posts_per_pageto your absolute minimum requirement, and no higher than 100.
-The lower the value you set for
+posts_per_pageto the absolute minimum requirement, and no higher than 100.
+The lower a value is set for

 posts_per_page, the better performance can be expected.

 WP_Query, the results of